 Below are the current and ongoing research projects taking place at rare.
 Click on any to be taken to the respective summary:

-- Collaborative activities in support of Mottled Duskywing recovery
+- Collaborative activities in support of Mottled Duskywing and other butterfly SAR recovery

 - Assessing the consequences of gene flow between cultivated apples (Malus x domestica) and their wild relatives

 - Influence of riparian and hyporheic zones on stream hydrology and nutrient biogeochemistry

 - A constructive approach to maintaining nesting habitat for Barn Swallows in Ontario

 Summary: In an era of climate change, understanding changes to forest composition and productivity requires detailed knowledge of factors influencing growth, regeneration and establishment.
 However, this is

 complicated by the long-term history of people interacting with the environment.
 Failing to consider these forests as coupled human-environment systems may impair our ability to understand how they will respond to changes in site and growing conditions.
 The long-term focus of my lab’s research is to measure past and present patterns of ecosystem services across culturally rich, economically important, and biodiverse

 landscapes.
 Through quantitative assessment of past, present and future forests, this research will provide important insight for guiding management and conservation decisions.
 To accomplish this, I will

 establish long-term field sites on rare properties.
 Using a variety of ethnobotanical, dendroecological, and experimental approaches at multiple spatial scales, my research will provide important information on the future of these landscapes.